-Chart 24 Quarterly dynamics of net issued amount (top) and structure of banks' investments (bottom) in government securities in millions of denars and in percentage
+Chart 24 Quarterly dynamics of net issued amount (top) and structure of banks' investments (bottom) in government securities

 During 2014, the accelerated growth of assets and claims of banks on the National Bank was particularly pronounced in the second half of the year.
 The same goes for the growth of short-term deposits placed in foreign banks.
 On the other hand, the banks' placements in government securities registered the largest decline in the last quarter of 2014.